 While completing his undergraduate degree in vocal/general music education at Ball State University, Joshua was a guest student at SJSU where he studied conducting with Prof. Elena Sharkova and Dr. Charlene Archibeque.
 Palkki served as choral director at Hoover Middle School and Lincoln High School, two performing arts schools in San José, CA. He also taught choir and handbells at Norwood School in Bethesda, MD.

 Joshua has a keen interest in all things Finnish, LGBTQ and gender issues in music education, culturally responsive teaching, and broader issues of music education and social justice.
 He has presented at state and national research and practitioner conferences including the NAfME National In-Service National Conference, the Society for Music Teacher Education Symposium, and the ACDA National Conference.
 His writing appears in the Choral Journal, Journal of Music Theory Pedagogy, Journal of Research in Music Education, Research and Issues in Music Education, Music Education Research, Research Studies in Music Education, and International Journal of Music Education.
-Palkki has contributed book chapters to Engaging Musical Practices: A Sourcebook for Middle School General Music (Rowman & Littlefield), Routledge Companion of Jazz and Gender (Routledge), and the Choral Conductors Companion (Meredith/Hal Leonard).
-He also will contribute to the Oxford Handbook of Feminism in Music Education.
+Palkki has contributed book chapters to Engaging Musical Practices: A Sourcebook for Middle School General Music (Rowman & Littlefield), Routledge Companion of Jazz and Gender (Routledge), Handbook of Music and Art (Bloomsbury), Choral Conductors Companion (Meredith/Hal Leonard), Oxford Handbook of Gender and Queer Studies in Music Education (Oxford), Oxford Handbook of Feminism in Music Education (Oxford), and Q&A for MLT: Choral Music Perspectives on Music Learning Theory (GIA).
 Joshua currently serves on the editorial board of TOPICS, a practitioner journal published by the May Day Group, New Directions in Music Education, and Contributions to Music Education.
-Dr. Palkki’s new passion is cycling, and he is currently training for AIDS/LifeCycle 2022.
+Dr. Palkki’s new passion is cycling, and he is currently training for his second AIDS/LifeCycle.